 Part 2.
-Why are 3D Models by Default in a T-pose?
+Why Do 3D Models Often Start in a T-Pose?

 Now that you understand the basics of the character T-pose, you might wonder why it's the default for most 3D models.
 While the above section also explains its significance, the following points should clarify the key reasons behind its widespread use.